 What are the risks of taking ginseng?

 - Side effects from ginseng are generally mild.
-Since ginseng can act as a stimulant in some people.
-Ginseng has been reported to cause nervousness and insomnia.
+Ginseng can act as a stimulant in some people.
+It has been reported to cause nervousness and insomnia.
 Long-term use or high doses of ginseng may cause headaches, dizziness, stomach upset, and other symptoms.
 Women who use ginseng regularly may experience menstrual changes.
 There have also been some reports of allergic reactions to ginseng.

 - Interactions.
 Because ginseng may affect blood sugar levels, people taking drugs for diabetes should not use ginseng without talking to their doctor first.
 Ginseng can interact with warfarin and with some medicines for depression.
 Do not take ginseng without consulting your doctor if you take any medications.
 Caffeine may amplify ginseng’s stimulant effects.